Marchamp/K-Link-Chat-App/README.md

 # K-Link-Chat-App
 Assignment project
-The ip address to the website is provided in the email.
-It will not be posted here.
+The website is at [ChatApp](http://htetsell.com)

+### What works
+- Login, Register
+- Chat room - create, list | provided accounts: [{email:a@a.com,pwd:a},{email:b@b.com,pwd:b},{email:c@c.com,pwd:c}]
+- Chat configuration - create, list
+- Chat message - choose Chat Configuration, send

+### What doesn't
+- The text input in chat box does not clear after submit because the state was not linked to clear

 ## Backend
 Django App provides Http REST endpoints for data polling and Websocket endpoints for chat functionality.
 Written